 The National School of Folk Arts "Philip Kutev" is located in Kotel, a little and picturesque town in the mountainous area of Eastern Bulgaria.
 The School was founded on 2nd of October, 1967 and was the first school in Europe and in the country to teach traditional folklore music and vocal technique.
 1800 students have graduated the School since it was opened and about 75 per cent of them have continued their education in various universities and academic institutions in Bulgaria and abroad.
 The School has given the world a lot of celebrities such as Teodossy Spassov, Tsvetan Marinov, Tsvetan Radkov, Binka Dobreva et.al.
+Mrs. Maria Gradeshlieva, who has been the School Principal for over 15 years, in 2017, was awarded by the Ministry of Culture of Bulgaria a medal in recognition of her contribution to the preservation and development of culture in Bulgaria.

 The National School of Folk Arts has a five-year course and an eight-year course of studies and its alumni graduate as specialists of secondary school education level in folklore arts with the following majors: Bulgarian Traditional Folklore Singing; Bulgarian Traditional Folklore Music - kaval, gaida (bagpipe), tamboura, gadoulka; Bulgarian Folklore Dances and the craft of making Bulgarian folklore music instruments, Luthierie.
 The students are 10 to 18 years of age and study both general education and specialized music subjects.
 The talented students are selected through severe competition and they come from all 26 administrative regions of Bulgaria.
 All of the students take individual folklore music and piano lessons and are taught by highly qualified and experienced teachers, who are experts in the field of traditional Bulgarian folklore and the performing arts.
 The teachers do research work and their findings in the field of traditional Bulgarian folklore get published in specialized editions of the School.